Madaniya Member Organisations

 Syrian Institution Memory (SMI)

-The Syrian Memory Institution (SMI) is a research institute for Syrian current and oral history, focusing on years starting from 2011 to the present.
+SMI is a research institute for Syrian current and oral history, focusing on years starting from 2011 to the present.
 SMI has been established at the end of 2018 as a project in Arab Institute for Research and Policy Studies.

 -